any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 }
 ```

-You could also give each side different {{cssxref("flex-grow")}} factors, for example setting the side with the image to `flex: 1` and the content side to `flex: 3`.
+You could also give each side different `flex-grow` factors, for example setting the side with the image to `flex: 1` and the content side to `flex: 3`.
 This will mean they use a `flex-basis` of `0` but distribute that space at different rates according to the `flex-grow` factor you have assigned.
 The flex properties we use to do this are described in detail in the guide [Controlling ratios of flex items along the main axis](/guides/Flexible_box_layout/Controlling_flex_item_ratios).

 ```css
 .media .content {